 One of the best retirement planning tools is the Social Security statement, available to workers age 18 and over at ssa.gov/myaccount.
 To get your online statement, you must provide information about yourself that matches information already on file with SSA.
 Once your identity is verified, you can establish a “My Social Security “account with a unique number and password which allows you to access your online statement.
 The portal also links to information about SSA’s other online services.

-WISER recommends that you carefully review SSA’s information about your future benefits thoroughly.
+WISER recommends that you carefully and thoroughly review SSA’s information about your future benefits.
 Make sure that your earnings information is correct since your future benefits will be based on these earnings as they are recorded with the SSA.
 If any earnings shown in past years are incorrect, contact SSA at 1-880-772-1213.
 Have your W-2 or tax return for those years available.